Connect with others who understand.

 Some people with AIHA may experience more painful symptoms, including:

-• Painful fingers or toes
+• Pain in fingers or toes

 • Discomfort swallowing cold liquid